HenriWahl/dhcpy6d/doc/dhcpy6d.conf.rst

     **mac**
         Uses MAC address from client request as part of address

+    **eui64**
+        Also uses MAC address from client as part of address, but converts it to a 64-bit extended unique identifier (EUI-64)

     **id**
         Uses ID given to client in configuration file or database as one octet of address, should be in range 0-ffff